tunmsk/nextgen-facebook/readme.txt

 = 8.23.0 =

 2016/02/06 - Added a new "Website Alternate Name" option.
 Updated Wistia media integration module.
 Fixed missing custom image sizes when editing an image in the Media Library.
 Fixed use of a custom Pinterest image ID / URL.

-= 8.22.1 =

-2016/01/30 - Added a call to getimagesize() for images in the content without width / height attribute values.
-Added a new module for BuddyPress rtMedia to include WP Media Library image IDs in BuddyPress activity images (Pro version).